tinted-theming/tinted-putty/README.md

 If you're you're looking to build the colorschemes manually to test out a change:

-1. Install [builder-go] or a compatible tool.
-(Note that in the case of `builder-go` the [releases' page] contains pre-built binaries that can be simply downloaded and executed).
+1. Install [builder-rust] or a compatible tool.
-2. Execute the `builder` binary from the `tinted-putty` directory.
-   In the case of `builder-go` no argument is required.
+2. Execute `tinted-builder-rust build path/to/tinted-putty`
 3. Check if updates took place (new/modified files are placed inside the `/putty` directory).

 Have a look at [these guides] for more information.